-But feelings for your lover does not distract you, it actually inspires you to do better and be more productive.
+But loving your lover does not distract you, it actually inspires you to do better and be more productive.

-Infatuation is very different in this instance that it can mess with your productivity.
+Infatuation is very different in this instance in that it can mess with your productivity.

 When someone has deep feelings for you, it is very normal that they will be jealous if they feel someone else is getting the attention or affection they should be getting from you.

 But love is not possessive, it is freeing.

 If someone is trying to cage you, keep you to themselves and stop you from having a life outside of them, that is a huge red flag and it should scare you, not flatter you.

 They are most likely obsessed.
 Your lover will encourage you to have a life outside of them.

 Also Read: Red Flags to Watch Out for in a Relationship